tsionyx/nonogrid/README.md

   explore the solution space.

-By default the `--features="clap std_time env_logger ini"` are enabled but you can disable almost anything to speed up and/or shrink the size of the binary.
+By default the `--features="args std_time logger ini"` are enabled but you can disable almost anything to speed up and/or shrink the size of the binary.

 ### Arguments parsing

-To support command-line arguments, the `clap` feature is enabled by default.
+To support command-line arguments, the `args` feature is enabled by default.
 You can disable it, but then you will not able to set solving timeout or maximum number of solutions to find.
 It also can be disabled when using the solver as a library in another projects, [e.g.](https://github.com/tsionyx/nono/blob/8e2f8f27/Cargo.toml#L19)